non/debox/README.md

 ### Disclaimers and Provisos

+Debox aims to achieve the best possible performance through use of features like specialization, macros, arrays, etc. All other concerns (such as visibility, subtyping relationships, type signatures, etc.) are secondary.

 Unlike many Java (and Scala?) projects, Debox is not interested in hiding its internals beyond what is convenient.
 To aid inlining, most internals are public.
 This does not mean that users should modify them directly--attempting to manually update the structures could produce non-deterministic effects.

-### Disclaimers

-Debox aims to achieve the best possible performance through use of features like specialization, macros, arrays, etc. All other concerns (such as visibility, subtyping relationships, type signatures, etc.) are secondary.

 Debox chooses not to provide methods whose implementations are guaranteed to be slow.
 Rather than trying to provide every possibly